Cost of Living in Brussels

 Cost of utilities in Brussels

 The monthly costs incurred for heating, electricity, gas and phone also swing wildly, depending on the system and usage.
 Electricity is expensive – more expensive than in Germany – but gas prices in Belgium are among the cheapest in the EU.
 A large house can cost more than EUR 300 a month for electricity.

 Heating is necessary in the winter.
 Some older houses require tanks in the basement with oil.
 There are services that come and do this, and landlords will likely recommend one, but it’s up to the tenant to pay for it.

 Cost of communications in Brussels

-Expats can get a phone line for around EUR 20 per month and there are various plans that include television, Internet and mobile phone services.
+Expats can get a phone line with various plans that include television, Internet and mobile phone services.
 Mobile phone charges in Belgium are some of the most expensive in Europe.

 Belgacom is partly owned by the state, and the company’s website or a representative can help expats pick a plan that is right for them.
 It is important to ask about contract terms, however; sometimes a contract renews every time a new feature is added.
 Expats should plan and ask questions ahead, and sign up for what they need all at once.